Benefits of Project Management Training

 • Detailed knowledge of scheduling

-Over 96% of those who have previously attended a course with Parallel Project Training believe that project management skills have become more important in recent years so Parallel are always looking at ways to improve their training courses.
-They listen to the feedback of course attendees and here are some improvements that are already being incorporated into current training courses:
+Over 96% of those who have previously attended a course with Parallel Project Training believe that project management skills have become more important in recent years, so Parallel are always looking at ways to improve their training courses.
+They listen to the feedback of course attendees and incorporate improvements into their current training courses, including:

-• Ensuring the minimum level of prior knowledge has been achieved on an introductory level course or with a period of independent study before attending the more advanced level courses such as the APM-PQ, so that the learning process is not more challenging than necessary.
+• Ensuring the minimum level of prior knowledge has been achieved on an introductory level course or with a period of independent study before attending the more advanced level courses such as the APM PMQ, so that the learning process is not more challenging than necessary.

-• Extending the periods of role play for additional practise of a range of skills within a monitored environment.
+• Extending the periods of role play for additional practice of a range of skills within a monitored environment.

-• Placing more emphasis on very complex projects on the courses aimed at achieving advanced qualifications.
+• Placing more emphasis on very complex projects during the courses aimed at achieving advanced qualifications.

 Many project managers have gained their experience the hard way; through trial and error.
 However this can cost an organisation dearly in wasted effort, cost, poor customer reputation, stress and failure to deliver the full benefits of a project.
 Professional development and training courses can fast track learning the competencies required to deliver successful projects reliably and avoid the hidden costs associated with learning on the job.